 The only time you need to check datum is when verbally communicating coordinates.

 The label display options currently permitted can be adjusted through the Settings menu in the top bar of the page.
 You can turn labels on/off altogether or by folder.
 These are the only label options CalTopo currently offers.

 Not at this time.
 For now, consider making a marker with a tiny dot for the icon.
 The label will be visible but you will hardly see the dot.

 Not at this time.

 The contour lines overlay is not customizable.
-However if you have a desktop or team account, you can create custom MapBuilder Layers and Overlrays in which you can adjust certain aspects of how contour lines are displayed, such as color.
+However if you have a desktop or team account, you can create custom MapBuilder Layers in which you can adjust certain aspects of how contour lines are displayed, such as color.